Updated March 2026

 - Ovarian failure due to medical treatment

-- Loss of period during reproductive age (hypothalamic amenorrhoea) due to stress or extreme weight loss
+- Loss of period during reproductive age (hypothalamic amenorrhoea)

 - Adrenal insufficiency